-I have experienced some crazy shit during my world travels on an individual level.
+I have experienced some crazy shit during my world travels.

 Almost croaking in India.